autobrr/autobrr/README.md

 autobrr can also send matches (torrent files that meets your filter's criteria) directly to torrent clients like qBittorrent, Deluge, r(u)Torrent and Transmission.
 You don't need to use the *arr suite to make use of autobrr.

-### RSS support for indexers without an IRC announcer
+## Key Features

+- Torrents and Usenet support
+- Support for 75+ torrent trackers with IRC announces
+- Newznab, Torznab and RSS support to easily get access to hundreds of torrent and Usenet indexers
+- Torrent Magnet support
+- Powerful but simple filtering with RegEx support (like in autodl-irssi)
+- Easy to use and mobile friendly web UI (with dark mode!) to manage everything
+- Built on Go and React making autobrr lightweight and perfect for supporting multiple platforms (Linux, FreeBSD, Windows, macOS) on different architectures (e.g. x86, ARM)
+- Great container support (Docker, k8s/Kubernetes)
+- Database engine supporting both PostgreSQL and SQLite
+- Notifications (Discord, Telegram, Notifiarr, Pushover, Gotify)
+- One autobrr instance can communicate with multiple clients (torrent, Usenet and \*arr) on remote servers
+- Base path / Subfolder (and subdomain) support for convenient reverse-proxy support

+### Available Download Clients and Actions

+- **qBittorrent:** Includes built-in re-announce, categories, rules, max active downloads, etc.
+- **Deluge v1+ and v2+**
+- **rTorrent**
+- **Transmission**
+- **Porla**
+- **Sonarr, Radarr, Lidarr, Whisparr, Readarr:** Pushes releases directly for early swarm participation, rather than relying on RSS feeds.
+- **SABnzbd (Usenet):** Integrates smoothly for Usenet downloads.
+- **Watch Folder:** Monitors specified folders for new files.
+- **Exec Custom Scripts:** Execute tailored scripts for advanced automation.
+- **Webhook:** Offers webhook support for diverse integration needs.

+### RSS and Usenet Support

 A lot of indexers do not announce new torrents in an IRC channel.
 You can still make use of these indexers with autobrr since it has built in support for feeds as well.
-Both torznab and regular RSS is supported.
+Both Torznab and regular RSS is supported.
 RSS indexers are treated the same way as regular indexers within autobrr.

 This isn't needed if your use case is feeding the *arrs only.
 Since they have RSS support already.

-### Usenet support
+### Usenet Support

 Usenet support via Newznab feeds allows you to easily manage everything in a single application.
 While there is a lot of applications that handles RSS well, we think autobrr offers very easy to use filtering to help you get the content you